Luna/Luna/docs/language-server/protocol-language-server.md

   /** Optional amount of already done work as a number between `0.0` to `1.0`.
    */
   progress?: number;
+  /** Indicates whether the computation of the expression has been interrupted and will be retried. */
+  wasInterrupted: boolean;
 }

-/** Indicates that the computation of the expression has been interrupted
- * and will retried */
-interface PendingInterrupted {}

 /** Information about warnings associated with the value. */ interface Warnings {